SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

 When I run my tests, I see that my test fails, and for the reason I expect it to.
 I can then remove the erroneous code and be confident that my test is covering the expected path.

 Next up, ensuring that a house that requests zero presents doesn't reduce the present count.
-This will force us to take `x` and `y` coordinates into accont in our `NeighborhoodHouse` type.
+This will force us to take `x` and `y` coordinates into account in our `NeighborhoodHouse` type.

 ```csharp
 [Test]